-The Council's assessment against the criteria specified in s.10 of the Heritage Act 2004 is as follows.
+The Council's assessment against the criteria specified in s10 of the Heritage Act 2004 is as follows.

-In assessing the heritage significance of The Civic Square Precinct, City, the Council considered:
+In assessing the heritage significance of The Civic Square Precinct, the Council considered:

-- the original nomination based on its citation in the Register of the National Estate; - the Council's Heritage Assessment Policy (2018); - information provided by a site inspection on 19 September 2018 by ACT Heritage; and - the report by ACT Heritage titled, Background Information The Civic Square Precinct, September 2019, containing photographs and information on history, description, condition and integrity.
+- the original nomination based on the citation on the Register of the National Estate; - the Council's Heritage Assessment Policy (March 2018); - information provided by a site inspection on 19 September 2019 by ACT Heritage; - the report by ACT Heritage titled, Background Information Civic Square Precinct, September 2020, containing photographs and information on history, description, condition and integrity; - information and comments received during the public consultation period under s37 of the Act on the provisional registration of Civic Square Precinct: - o 13 submissions were received during public consultation. - o The Council considered two additional submissions made outside of the public consultation period. - During the provisional registration period, the Council made provisions for greater collaboration with interested persons and stakeholders responsible for the Precinct.

-Pursuant to s.10 of the Heritage Act 2004, a place or object has heritage significance if it satisfies one or more of the following criteria.
+Pursuant to s10 of the Heritage Act, a place or object has heritage significance if it satisfies one or more of the following criteria.
 Future research may alter the findings of this assessment.